[ Skip Main Nav ]

 The curriculum in the Mental Health Counseling specialization prepares students for advanced levels of licensure that require a second board exam and credentialing to be a Licensed Mental Health Counselor.
 The clinical-focused content helps prepare students to administer psychometric testing and branch out into some areas of counseling previously reserved for psychologists.
 Note that licensure laws vary by state, so some states require both the NCE and the LMHCE to practice at certain levels.

-Talk with an advisor to learn more about the admissions process and choose your degree program.
+Talk with a representative to learn more about the admissions process and choose your degree program.

 The Master of Science in Counseling program in Mental Health Counseling (Utah campuses), and the Master of Science in Counseling program in Clinical Mental Health Counseling (Phoenix and Tucson campuses) are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP; cacrep.org).